HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mg5.md

 The most common way to find a MG5 is through a [Gold Airdrop](/obstacles/gold_airdrop_crate) or by breaking a [Flint Stone](/obstacles/flint_stone).
 It can also spawn very rarely as world loot.

 # Trivia
-- In real life, the MG5 is classified as a GPMG (General Purpose Machine Gun), but it is a LMG in Suroi for simplicity
+- In real life, the MG5 is classified as a GPMG (General Purpose Machine Gun), but it is a LMG in Suroi for simplicity.
-- The MG5 is one of two guns (the other being the [Negev](/weapons/guns/negev)) in Suroi that utilizes a belt feed system
+- The MG5 is one of two guns (the other being the [Negev](/weapons/guns/negev)) in Suroi that utilizes a belt feed system.

 # History

 - [v0.17.0](https://github.com/HasangerGames/suroi/releases/tag/v0.17.0)
-  - Added
+  - Added.